clickstorm/cs_seo/Documentation/Introduction/Index.rst

 --------

 - advanced page settings
-   - preview for search results on google
+   - preview for search results on Google
    - override browser title
    - href lang support
    - canonical url
    - no index
-   - open graph
+   - Open Graph
-   - twitter cards
+   - Twitter Cards

+- backend module in AngularJS to edit the properties directly
 - set automatically the path segement from RealURL while creating a new page
-- tracking with google analytics inc. download tracking
+- tracking with Google Analytics inc. download tracking
-- tracking with piwik
+- tracking with Piwik
 - example for robots.txt
 - migrate properties from metaseo and seo_basics